 - Installing window locks, bars, and grills

-- Have a reinforced and lockable safe room in the house, from which the police can be called
+- Having a reinforced and lockable safe room in the house, from which the police can be called

 Ask your local fire service about improving fire safety measures in the home.
-The police can give further advice on security measures and local authorities and social housing landlords can also help with the costs of these.
+The police can give further advice on security measures.

 Housing support from the Local Authority

 You can apply to the council housing department as a homeless person if you can't stay in your home because of the situation.
-The council has to give you advice about finding somewhere to live and you may be entitled to emergency accommodation.
+The council will offer you advice about finding somewhere to live and you may be entitled to emergency accommodation.